m4theushw/rota116/README.md

 # Rota 116

-Do you find yourself having to restart frequently your bundler (webpack, parcel, etc) to change the proxy settings of your development server?
+Do you find yourself having to restart frequently your bundler (webpack, parcel, etc) to change the proxy settings of your development server to use another backend?
 This little command-line utility abstracts this for you allowing to change in realtime which one is used.

 ## Installation